Ye Quan: 2025–26 season: Milano Cortina Olympics

 Lim/Quan started the season by winning the bronze medal at the 2025 Lake Placid Ice Dance International and went on to place fourth 2025 CS Kinoshita Group Cup.
-They finished fifth at the 2025 Grand Prix de France and were "thrilled" to learn that they had been assigned to 2025 Skate Canada.
-"We were actually a bit more nervous today than in our previous competitions, but we're very happy with our skate and with the scores," said Lim after the Free Dance.
+They finished fifth at the 2025 Cup of China and were "thrilled" to learn that they had been assigned to 2025 Skate Canada.
+"We were actually a bit more nervous today than in our previous competitions, but we're very happy with our skate and with the scores," said Lim after the free dance.
 "Also, the levels were pretty good, so we're quite pleased with that."
+They followed this up by winning silver at the 2025 CS Warsaw Cup.